rudderlabs/rudderstack-docs/destinations/clevertap.md

 </service>
 ```

-6. Create a Notification channel anywhere inside your application using the following block of code and you can use this `channel Id` while creating any campaign's on the CleverTap Dashboard.
+6. Finally, create a notification channel anywhere in your application using the following block of code.
+You can then use this `channel Id` while creating any campaign on your CleverTap Dashboard.

 ```kotlin
 CleverTapAPI.createNotificationChannel(getApplicationContext(), "yourChannelId", "Your Channel Name", "Your Channel Description", NotificationManager.IMPORTANCE_MAX, true);